World anxiously waits to see if US-Iran peace talks can deliver. Here’s what we know

 But since the ceasefire, only a handful of vessels have been able to pass through the chokepoint.
 Hundreds of vessels are still stuck in the Persian Gulf with thousands of crew on board.

 Iran halted tanker traffic through the Strait of Hormuz after Israel attacked Lebanon, semi-official news agency Fars reported.
-Iranian Parliament Speaker Mohammad Bagher Ghalibaf doubled down on that posture, saying that “ceasefire violations carry explicit costs and STRONG responses.”
+Ghalibaf, the Iranian parliament speaker, doubled down on that posture, saying that “ceasefire violations carry explicit costs and STRONG responses.”

 Will the talks achieve anything?

-Despite the confusion, American officials on Thursday were moving quickly to prepare for the negotiations, people familiar with the matter told CNN.
+Despite the confusion, US officials were moving quickly on Thursday to prepare for the negotiations, people familiar with the matter told CNN.

 If Iran chooses to withdraw, “that would be dumb but that’s their choice,” Vance said.